A3h1nt/Dnsrr/README.md

         Syntax: ./dns.sh -x [Option_Name]
 ------------------------------------------------
 ```
-Dnsrr supports five different options, including the one that explains the other four options.
+DNSrr supports five different options, including the one that explains the other four options.
 So just incase you don't know what a particular option is doing, you can simply use `-x` option, to understand the technique behind it.

 Example:
 ```bash